 High school students and their parents/ guardians may prevent disclosure of a student's name, address, and telephone number to military recruiting representatives (who can only use that information to provide information to students concerning educational and career opportunities available in the U.S. Armed Forces or service academies) by submitting a signed written request to that effect to the high school principal.

 It is the policy of the Novi Community Schools to comply with all of the guidelines for Title IX as adopted by the Department of Health, Education and Welfare.
 The district does not discriminate on the basis of sex in its educational programs, curricular and extra-curricular activities.
 The district has established a Title IX grievance process.
-Questions regarding that grievance process should be directed to the Title IX coordinator, the Assistant Superintendent of Administrative Services, at 248-449-1200.
+Questions regarding that grievance process should be directed to the Title IX coordinator, the Assistant Superintendent of Human Resources, at 248-449-1200.